Studying Social Sciences in UCD

 - Gain rigorous analysis of real-world problems and clear communication of complex ideas and concepts, and a capacity for detailed research.

 - Develop the ability to analyse the complex interplay between national and international political institutions, systems and forces.

 - Psychology has links to the natural sciences, the social sciences and the arts and humanities.
 Some specialist areas of psychology include counselling, clinical psychology and work and organisational psychology.

 - Social Policy is the study of the social impact of policies such as social services, social security benefits and the welfare state.

 - The subject of Social Justice draws on a range of academic disciplines in order to advance understanding of issues such as inequality, discrimination and human rights abuses.

 - Sociology seeks to explain how people relate with each other, how hidden structures play an important role in everyday life and how society shapes the way individuals behave.

-Studying Social Sciences Pathways in UCD
+Social Sciences Programme options in UCD

 - A pioneering degree that will enable students to leverage the power of big data, computer simulations and social networks to understand social phenomena and individual behaviour.

 - This programme enables you to explore the sought-after combination of Economics, Mathematics and Statistics in depth while also emphasising how they complement each other.